 CalEPA and its office, boards, and departments, recognize agencies, local governments, small businesses, and individuals for their outstanding achievements in environmental protection.
 Award programs detailed on this page.

 The CalEPA Border Affairs Program works to ensure a cleaner, safer, healthier and more prosperous border region. | El Programa de Asuntos Fronterizos de la Agencia de Protección Ambiental de California promueve la cooperación en programas ambientales para ayudar a garantizar una región fronteriza más limpia, segura, saludable y próspera.

 Portal for links to site cleanup, deed restriction orders and more.
 Find links to CalEPA, CalRecycle, DTSC and SWRCB cleanup programs.

 Climate Change Action

-Since the passage of AB 32 in 2006, California has been involved in groundbreaking climate action, setting our state’s greenhouse gas reduction targets to 1990 levels by 2020, and forming partnerships with other states and nations around the world to enact policy that can address climate change.
-Learn more about California efforts to reduce greenhouse gas emissions in all sectors of the economy, including energy, transportation, waste and natural resources.
+Since the passage of AB 32 in 2006, California has been involved in groundbreaking climate action, setting ambitious greenhouse gas reduction targets, and forming partnerships with other states and nations around the world to enact policy that addresses climate change.
+In 2016, California reduced its greenhouse gas emissions to 1990 levels, reaching its 2020 greenhouse gas reduction target four years early.
+Emissions continue to decrease as California works toward achieving its greenhouse gas reduction targets of 40% below 1990 levels by 2030 and carbon neutrality by 2045.
+Learn more about California’s efforts to reduce greenhouse gas emissions in all sectors of the economy, including energy, transportation, waste and natural resources.